-Peter Kay entered the Australian Army like many young men when the Commonwealth went to war in 1914.
+Peter Kay, like many young men, entered the Australian Army when the Commonwealth went to war in 1914.

 A hard-living, hard-riding horseman who chased women in his spare time, he did not suspect spiritual changes were coming in WWI Egypt.